Price of milk makes Greeks' blood boil

-ORCHOMENOS, Greece (Reuters) - To understand why milk costs more in Greek shops than anywhere else in the European Union, Stathis Aravanis’s farm is a good place to start.
+ORCHOMENOS, Greece, Nov 22 (Reuters) - To understand why milk costs more in Greek shops than anywhere else in the European Union, Stathis Aravanis’s farm is a good place to start.

 Tall elm trees screen the 4 hectares (10 acres) of land that Aravanis farms outside the small town of Orchomenos in central Greece, not far from the ancient city of Thebes.
 The silence is broken only by the sound of grazing cattle and a passing tractor.

-Each day 200 or so cows produce 5.5 metric tonnes of milk that he has been selling to Delta, a division of food conglomerate Vivartia, since 1990.
-Delta, which collects the milk every two days, pays him 45 euro cents a liter.
+Each day 200 or so cows produce 5.5 tonnes of milk that he has been selling to Delta, a division of food conglomerate Vivartia, since 1990.
+Delta, which collects the milk every two days, pays him 45 euro cents a litre.

 That is in line with the average farm-gate price in Greece of 44.79 cents, according to Eurostat, the EU’s statistics office.
 Only in Finland, Malta and Cyprus is the price higher.